oortcloud/unofficial-meteor-faq/README.md

 Node modules are more difficult as they are not included in the bundle created by the  `meteor deploy` command.
 So if you are publishing to `meteor.com`, you won't be able to use them.

+There is [a way around](http://stackoverflow.com/questions/10476170/how-can-i-deploy-node-modules-in-a-meteor-app-on-meteor-com) this, via a hack using the `public/` directory.
+However YMMV, with compiled modules or ones that make heavy use of system calls.
+Hopefully there will some official means of support in the future.

 ##How do I stop meteor from reactively overwriting DOM changes from outside meteor?